Hybrid Cloud: VMware vs Microsoft

 • Comprehensive security through Windows Active Directory

-• Hyper-V (2012R2) supports a limited number of guest OS choices: see here for a comprehensive list.
+• Hyper-V (2012R2) supports a limited number of guest OS choices

 • Requires Windows OS upgrades during product lifetime